News

 Interested in hearing from faculty and graduates of the Department of Community Health and Epidemiology?
 Watch on YouTube as memories are shared of the people and programs that shaped their career paths and lives.

-The Doctorate (PhD) program in Community and Population Health Sciences is designed with considerable flexibility, recognizing that students come to the population health field with diverse backgrounds.
-This allows students, with their Advisory Committee, to create individualized programs that take into consideration their particular research interests and the areas in which they need additional development.
+The PhD program is designed with considerable flexibility, recognizing that students come to the population health field with diverse backgrounds.
+This allows students to create an individualized program that take into consideration their research interests and career aspirations.

 Official PhD Program Description